Difference between Scrum vs Kanban

 |13.||Scrum is designed to shift from the traditional model to an agile scrum model to be implemented in the project.||Any big change in the project is not encouraged by Kanban.|

 |14.||Scrum involves the effort from the entire team to collaborate and complete the work to deliver a quality product.||The reduction of time cycles is the most important consideration of success in Kanban, and hence the team works on reducing the time needed to complete the entire process.|

 |15.||Scrum prefers experienced professionals over inexperienced ones as it may face challenges to complete the work on time.||There are no specific timeframes allocated to the tasks, so the team members do not have any idea of time consumption in every phase.|

 |16.||It is used for projects with wide variations in priorities.||It is used for projects with staples priorities.|

 |17.||Large projects can be divided into easily manageable sprints.||It is suitable for small teams.|

-Scrum is an Agile process that allows teams to focus on delivering business values in the shortest time while the convention is mainly used as a visual system for managing software development work.
-Scrum is majorly used for focusing on the backlog while Kanban focuses on the dashboard.
+Scrum is an Agile process that allows teams to focus on delivering business values in the shortest time, while the convention is mainly used as a visual system for managing software development work.
+Scrum is majorly used for focusing on the backlog, while Kanban focuses on the dashboard.
 In scrum, the scrum master acts as the mediator.
 Kanban makes every team member a leader and makes them share the different responsibilities among them.
-Kanban encourages increment of continuous improvement, productivity, and efficiency.
+Kanban encourages the increment of continuous improvement, productivity, and efficiency.
 Scrum is used for time-bound iteration.
 Kanban is used for planning different duration for individual iteration.